for-giobbe/BASE/tutorial_4.md

 general and alternative models respectively [here](https://github.com/for-giobbe/BASE/blob/master/example/m_branch_site_gen.ctl) and [here](https://github.com/for-giobbe/BASE/blob/master/example/m_branch_site_alt.ctl), along the file to tag our branch of interest [here](https://github.com/for-giobbe/BASE/blob/master/example/tag_branch_site.lst).
+We will also carry out 5 different replicates - using the ```-r``` flag - so that the one wi the besy -lnL is chosen, resulting in a more precise analysis.
 This is the line to launch the analysis:

 ```